wri/wri-starter-kit/README.md

 4. On live, create the Site title, etc at `/admin/config/system/site-information` including linking to the homepage you just created.
 5. On live, add Topics, Types and Region terms to the taxonomy (or pull via a migration).
 6. On live, enable the publishing workflow for all content types at `/admin/config/workflow/workflows/manage/content_publishing`
+7. On live, set up any Languages you'll want to use on the site.
+The documentation: https://www.drupal.org/docs/multilingual-guide

 ### What to do if the build:project command fails: